Can you be a modern Stoic and an atheist (or agnostic)?

 As to the gods, I have no means of knowing either that they exist or that they do not exist.
 For many are the obstacles that impede knowledge, both the obscurity of the question and the shortness of human life.

-The Stoic attitude toward religion, as allegorical, appears to be derived from one of Protagoras’ students, the Sophist Prodicus, who was frequently labelled an “atheist” in the ancient world.
+The Stoic attitude toward religion, as allegorical, appears to be derived from one of Protagoras’ students, the Sophist Prodicus, a friend of Socrates, who was frequently labelled an “atheist” or “agnostic” in the ancient world.
 The famous allegory of Prodicus, called “The Choice of Hercules”, as recounted in Xenophon’s Memorabilia of Socrates, was apparently the text that inspired Zeno of Citium to become a philosopher, and a follower of the Cynic Crates.
 It ultimately led to the founding of the Stoic school.
-Prodicus was called an “atheist” on account of his naturalistic reinterpretation of the gods as personifications of the sun, moon, rivers, etc., and things of benefit to our ancestors.
-The same way of interpreting the gods was explicitly attributed to Persaeus, the most prominent of Zeno’s immediate students, by Cicero in On the Nature of the Gods.
+Prodicus was called an “atheist” on account of his naturalistic reinterpretation of the gods as symbolic personifications of the sun, moon, rivers, etc.

 Persaeus says that it was men who had discovered some great aid to civilisation that were regarded as gods, and that the names of divinities were also bestowed upon actual material objects of use and profit, so that he is not even content to describe these as the creations of God, but makes out that they are themselves divine.
 (On the Nature of the Gods, 1.15)

+This naturalistic and somewhat skeptical method of interpreting the myths doesn’t necessarily lead to atheism.
+However, it was widely regarded as a form of atheism or agnosticism in the ancient world.
 In his recent book, Battling the Gods: Atheism in the Ancient World, Tim Whitmarsh therefore classes the Stoic Persaeus as an atheist, like Prodicus before him.
-However, it’s quite possible this naturalistic interpretation of the gods was shared by most Stoics.
-We can see it clearly in Cornutus, but also in the writings of Seneca and others.
+However, Persaeus wasn’t the only Stoic to use arguments based on the historical theory of mythology.
+We can see it very clearly in the Roman Stoic teacher Cornutus’ Compendium of Greek Theology, but there are also traces of similar arguments in the writings of Seneca and other Stoics.

 This debate about whether the ancient Stoics would require their followers to believe in God or not, and what they mean by “God”, naturally interests modern Stoics, many of whom are agnostics or atheists themselves and seek to reconcile Stoic ethics and psychological practices with their own contemporary worldview.
 It’s worth noting that Socrates was sometimes interpreted as a partial agnostic.
 (Speaking here of Socrates as he appears in the early Platonic dialogues and elsewhere and not the more dogmatic mystical and metaphysical views put in his mouth by Plato in his middle and later dialogues.)